hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 ### Create a Google Cloud Project and link your Billing account ID

-1. Create a new project
+1. Create a new project.
-2. Set the project
+2. Set the project.
-3. Link your Billing account ID to the project
+3. Link your Billing account ID to the project.

 ```shell
 # Create the project